Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 1. Extract streaming Twitter Data, preprocess data in Python, and load data into MySQL for storage
 2. Perform exploratory data analysis with Pandas & Seaborn to explore the insights
 3. Connect with Plotly for real-time interactive dashboard based on time series
-4. Deploy the real-time interactive front-end web app using Dash on Heroku
+4. Deploy the real-time interactive front-end web app using Dash & Heroku PostgreSQL on Heroku server

 ## Quick Demo